 Mr Moore and Mr Wood are considered by the Board to be independent of the Investment Manager and free of any business or other relationship which could interfere with the exercise of their independent judgement.
 Mr Thomas is chairman of the Ventus Funds' Investment Committee of the Investment Manager and therefore under the AIC Code is not considered to be independent of the Investment Manager.
-The Board considers that Mr Thomas' position on the Investment Committee of the Investment discussions.
+The Board considers that MrThomas' position on the Investment Committee of the Investment Manager is beneficial to the Company as it provides further exposure to investment discussions.
 The Board has reviewed the independence of each Director and of the Board as a whole.
 Directors withdrew from discussions concerning their individual status.
 The Board believes that each Director continues to demonstrate independence of character and judgement, their skills and experience add significantly to the strength of the Board.
 The Board is of the view that length of service will not necessarily compromise the independence or contribution of Directors of a venture capital trust, where continuity and experience can be of significant benefit to the Company and its shareholders.
 The Board agrees with the view expressed in the AIC Code that long serving directors should not be prevented from being considered independent but in accordance with corporate governance best practice all Directors will stand for re-election annually.